clwi/Swift-Unicode-Picker/README.md

 ![](./Manual/Bilder/char3.png)

 When you click on a character, the character is transferred to the clipboard.
-If the program had been activated with the hot key, the character is also pasted back in the calling app.

 ## The buttons